THE CALL FOR VISITING SCHOLARS FOR 2020/1 IS NOW CLOSED.

 - Talks or seminars given by our visiting scholars will be recorded, and also made available through the EM TTI website, YouTube, and advertised on social media.

-Funding available & Duration
+Funding available and duration

 The selection process will ensure that visiting scholars are well-known and established specialists in their particular fields, whose expertise is relevant to the core partners’ module diets, enabling them to make a significant contribution to the delivery of the EM TTI programme as a whole.